 Taxes

-CUIABA I - Cuiaba I pays taxes in three separate jurisdictions.
-The tax rate for the Brazilian operations (i.e. EPE and GasMat) comprises a social contribution of 8%, income tax of 15% and additional income tax of 10% on income in excess of 240,000 reais.
+CUIABÁ I - Cuiabá I pays taxes in three separate jurisdictions.
+The tax rate for the Brazilian operations (i.e. EPE and GasMat) comprises a social contribution of 9%, income tax of 15% and additional income tax of 10% on income in excess of 240,000 reais.
 GasBol pays Bolivian corporate income tax and will have an effective tax rate of approximately 25%.
 TBS, a Cayman company is currently subject to US taxation, with an effective tax rate of 37%.

-CUIABA II & III – Cuiaba II & III are expected to secure exemptions from ICMS (VAT) on construction-related costs.
-The tax rate includes a social contribution of 8%, income tax of 15% and additional income tax of 10% on income in excess of 240,000.
+CUIABÁ II & III – Cuiabá II & III are expected to secure exemptions from ICMS (VAT) on construction-related costs.
+The tax rate includes a social contribution of 9%, income tax of 15% and additional income tax of 10% on income in excess of 240,000.

-Applicable Brazilian revenue taxes are the PIS/Cofins (3.65%) and Aneel fee (1%).
+Applicable Brazilian revenue taxes are the PIS/Cofins (3.65%) and Aneel fee (1%) and the revenue projection reflect these amounts.

 Key Projected Results